-Because of the precision of the british pathfinders, 70% of all the 6th Welsh Parachute Battalion (including those arriving in the Serial No. 11) lands on the right DZ.
-Brigadier General Pritchard, commander of the 2nd Independent Parachute Brigade is also parachuted on the right Drop Zone as well as the elements of the FABTF staff.
+On August 15, thankst to the precision of the british pathfinders, 70% of all the 6th Welsh Parachute Battalion (including those arriving in the Serial No. 11) lands on the right DZ.
+Brigadier General Pritchard, 2nd Independent Parachute Brigade commander is also parachuted on the right Drop Zone as well as the elements of the FABTF staff.

-Between August 15th and 18th, the surgical team performed forty-nine operations.
+Between August 15th and 18th, the surgical team performed forty-nine surgical operations.

-Men from the 6th Welsh’ Company C are sent on patrol on Le Muy and le Luc to ambush the possible retreating German soldiers, they return to the DZ at 10 pm without having any contact with the Germans.
+Men from the 6th Welsh’ Company C are sent on patrol on Le Muy and le Luc to ambush the possible retreating German soldiers, they return to the DZ at 22:00 without having any contact with the Germans.
 The night of 15 to 16 is calm and a patrol having managed to enter Le Muy returns with 11 German soldiers taken prisoner.
-Later in the day, two American battalions capture Le Muy and 70 Germans with 6 anti-tank guns go to a patrol of 4 men of the battalion.
+Later in the day of August 15, the 509th PIB and 550th IAB captures Le Muy and 70 Germans with 6 anti-tank guns go to a patrol of 4 men of the 6th Welsh Para Battalion.